-There’s debate over the origins of Bowmore distillery with claims that it was founded as early as 1779.
-Official records however show that a license was granted to one John Simpson in 1816.
-The distillery was acquired by the blending firm ‘Wm.
+There’s debate over the origins of Bowmore distillery with claims that it was founded even earlier than the official date of 1779.
+Records show that an official license was granted to one John Simpson in 1816.
+The distillery was then acquired by blending firm ‘Wm.
 Jas.
 Mutter’ in 1837 and began to gain a fine reputation under their leadership.
-Not long after the takeover however, the distillery played a role in perhaps one of the strangest tales ever to be told…
+Not long after their takeover however, the distillery would play a role in perhaps one of the strangest tales ever to be told…

 The population of 19th century Scotland were a superstitious people and talk of a malevolent influence in troubled times was commonplace.
 The good folk of Bowmore were no different and the local church was constructed with curved walls in order that there be no corners in which evil spirits could lurk.

 The winter of 1837 had been a particularly hard one.
-On the evenings of the worst weather, villagers would gather in the church to shelter and pray.
-During the worst storm of the year, a strange shadowy figure was seen loitering at the rear of the church and when the glow of torchlight illuminated his terrible visage he was exposed as none other than the very devil himself.
+When the weather was at its worst, villagers would gather in the church to shelter and pray.
+One night, during the worst storm of the year, a strange shadowy figure was seen loitering to the rear of the church and when the glow of torchlight illuminated his terrible visage he was identified by some as the very devil himself.
 At first frozen in terror, the hardy folk of Bowmore soon steadied themselves and began to work together to harass the Beast from their church, chasing him down the village until he disappeared behind the walls of the distillery.

-It was then that one of the villagers noticed the outline of a small steamship sailing away from the pier, freshly laden with newly filled casks of spirit, it was bound for the blenders in Glasgow.
-Disturbingly, the steamship would never reach the mainland and it’s exact fate remains a mystery to this very day.
-It is said, however, that on cold winter nights, down by the harbour, the sounds of a horn can be heard and the black water seems to slap as though lapping against the side of a ship, floating out in the darkness…
+It was then that one of the villagers noticed the outline of a small steamship pulling away from the darkened pier, freshly laden with newly filled casks of whisky, bound for the blenders in Glasgow.
+Disturbingly, the steamship would never reach the mainland.
+Its exact fate remains a mystery to this very day though it is said that on cold winter nights, down by the harbour, the sound of a horn can be heard in the distance and the water by the pier seems to slap as though lapping the side of a ship, floating out in the darkness…

 The Bowmore 15 Year Old is known as ‘Darkest’ and is finished in Sherry Casks.